zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to list repositories
+2. The caller does not have an enabling assignment to list repositories

 ```
 list_source_repositories(GroupFri='string')